The UK says it is not necessary to suspend benefits for EU citizens who are not in a settled state. | ExBulletin

 The UK says it is not necessary to suspend benefits for EU citizens who are not in a settled state.

-Stopping payments to European citizens who live in the UK and have not yet applied for settlement status is unnecessary and could leave some homeless, the Minister of Labor and Pensions said.
+If European citizens living in the UK have not yet applied for settlement status, it will not be necessary to change their allowance payments and some may become homeless, the Minister of Labor and Pensions said.

+The Scottish government’s European Minister, Jenny Gilruth, expressed concerns about the move in a letter to Therese Coffey.

 Gilruth said that even after the EU Settlement Scheme (EUSS) application deadline has passed, the Department of Labor and Pensions continues to pay Social Security benefits to EU citizens who have not done so.